baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/results.md

 Once a user has logged in to the Image Quizzer, the attribute _UserName_ will be added to the Session element capturing the Windows defined user name.
-This allows you to keep track of who the XML results file belongs to, as long as each user has his/her own login profile.
+This allows you to keep track of who the XML results quiz file belongs to, as long as each user has his/her own login profile.

 ```
 <Session UserName="Observer1">